 - orogenic processes involving mountain building through severe folding and affecting long and narrow belts of the earth’s crust; In the process of orogeny, the crust is severely deformed into folds.

-- Through the processes of orogeny, epeirogeny, earthquakes and plate tectonics, there can be faulting and fracturing of the crust.
-All these processes cause pressure, volume and temperature (PVT) changes which in turn induce metamorphism of rocks.
+- Through the processes of orogeny, epeirogeny, earthquakes, and plate tectonics, there can be faulting and fracturing of the crust.
+All these processes causes pressure, volume, and temperature (PVT) changes which in turn induce metamorphism of rocks.

 Epeirogenic or Continent forming movements [Vertical Movements]